Andrettin/Wyrmsun/readme.txt

 - Added "The House of Seven Fathers" in-game quest for the Germanics.

 * Triggers
-- Updated the "Bountiful Harvest" campaign mode trigger so that the quantity of copper obtained scales with the quantity of farms owned.
+- Updated the "Bountiful Harvest" campaign mode event so that the quantity of copper obtained scales with the quantity of farms owned.
+- Added the "Expert Miner" random event for the campaign mode, which gives the (dwarven) player an expert miner for a price.

 * Units
 - Fixed issue which caused a worker to stop its current actions if it previously had been ordered to build a structure, began building it, and then went on to do something else and another worker completed the construction.